2018-2019 SPEAKING ENGAGEMENTS

 What is Normalization?
 (Talk or workshop based on Dr. Shaw’s research)

 What exactly is normalization and which student behaviors actually demonstrate it?
 How do we distinguish normalization from simply good student behavior?
 And can teachers foster normalization?
-Beliefs about normalization influence teacher practice, but they also influence administrators’ evaluation of teachers.
-Yet, recent research shows that teachers and administrators lack agreement as to what normalization actually is and how teachers should foster it.
-This presentation presents this research and provides an examination of normalization through the lens of self-regulated learning and teacher beliefs so practitioners and administrators can not only reach agreement on the meaning of this fundamental Montessori construct, but also understand how our subjective understanding of it impacts students.
+Beliefs about normalization influence teachers’ practice, as well as administrators’ evaluation of teachers.
+But recent research shows that teachers and administrators lack agreement as to what normalization actually is and how teachers should foster it.
+This workshop presents this research and examines normalization through the lens of self-regulated learning and teacher efficacy beliefs.
+It inspires practitioners and administrators to reach an agreed understanding of normalization to improve the fidelity of Montessori implementation across all classrooms within their schools.

 Education for the 21st Century (Parent talk)